| Home

 In

-Moving slightly forward in time, Admiral Columbus - based much on
+Moving slightly forward in time, Columbus - based on his readings

-his readings of Cardinal d'Ailly's Imago Mundi - was convinced
+of Cardinal d'Ailly's Imago Mundi - was convinced that

 and said as much in a letter to his patrons, Ferdinand and Isabella